By Susan Breslow Sardone

-Good: Guests to use your honeymoon gift registry will end up giving you gifts of travel that you really want.
+Good: Guests who use your honeymoon gift registry will end up giving you gifts of travel that you really want.

 Not So Good: Most registries charge a service fee, which means you'd be better off with cash.

-Be Aware: You can't count on getting every item on your honeymoon gift registry bought -- which can mean you end up with a half-paid for honeymoon that you either have to scale back or pay the balance yourselves.
+Be Aware: You can't count on getting every item on your honeymoon gift registry bought or driving all your guests to use it -- which can mean you end up with a half-paid for honeymoon that you either have to scale back or pay the balance yourselves.

 When it comes to choosing an all-inclusive honeymoon vacation, it's a no-brainer.
 Just about everything at the resort — lodging, food, drinks, snacks, activities — is included in one price.
 (Although things like spa and butler services are extra).

 In the days before Web travel, it was difficult to buy all-inclusive vacation packages like this directly.
-Now you can go directly to a site like Sandals Resorts, (check prices) and book a honeymoon yourselves.
+Now you can go directly to a site like Sandals Resorts and book a honeymoon yourselves.